We see you. Lady in the dental hygiene section of Walmart. An Oral-B Night Guard in one hand. Doctor’s Choice Night Guard in the other.

 You’ll need a coffee cup, a glass of cold water, metal fork, timer, and a mirror

-Step #2 Place the mug of water in the microwave and heat to a boil.
+Step 2 Place the mug of water in the microwave or stove and heat it until it boils.

-Step #7 Bite down with medium pressure and suck the moisture out of the guard.
+Step 7 Bite down with medium pressure and suck the moisture out of the guard.
 Use your fingers to mold the front area.
-Keep the guard in your mouth for 90 seconds before removing.
+Keep the guard in your mouth for 90 seconds before removing it.

 Thoughts: It only covers the front portion of the teeth.
 It is bulky and does not seem to stay in place.